hemu33662/Click_To_Join/README.md

 Online Class Routine
 ===================================
-Certainly!
-If you have a web page designed to facilitate students joining Google Meet classes with A simple click on the class name can be a user-friendly and convenient way to streamline the process.
+The web page simplifies the process for students to join Google Meet classes.
+It displays a list of classes with clickable class names.
+When a student clicks on a class name, the web page automatically joins the corresponding Google Meet session for that class.
+This saves time and eliminates the need for students to manually enter the Google Meet URL for each class.
+The web page provides a user-friendly experience and streamlines access to online classes.

 Pre-requisites